PTAB

 Ground III: Obviousness over Garcia, Randle, Slater, Lev, and Watanabe - Claims 5 and 14 are obvious over the combination of Ground II in view of Watanabe.

-- Prior Art Mapping: This ground added Watanabe to address limitations requiring instructions to orient the check for capture.
-Watanabe taught a "document photographing mode" in a digital camera that displayed a "guidance frame" on the screen.
-This frame, based on a document's known aspect ratio, helped the user orient the document correctly within the camera's view before taking the picture.
+• Prior Art Mapping: This ground added Watanabe to teach the specific user instruction of displaying a guidance frame to help orient a document during capture.
+Watanabe disclosed a camera's "document photographing mode" that displayed a guidance frame based on a regular document aspect ratio, allowing the user to properly position the document within the frame before capture.

 4. Key Claim Construction Positions